9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```

 It may seem like the parser worked for both endings, but actually
-looking at it this way, we can\'t tell.
+looking at it this way, we can't tell.
 If it left something un-parsed,
-we don\'t know, because we\'re not trying to consume anything else from
+we don't know, because we're not trying to consume anything else from
 the input.
-So let\'s look for the end-of-file after our end of line:
+So let's look for the end-of-file after our end of line:

 ``` screen
 ghci> parse (eol >> eof) "" "\n\r"